ghBrianG/radiuid/README.md

  - clear log                                      |  Delete the content in the log file
  - clear acct-logs                                |  Delete the log files currently in the FreeRADIUS accounting directory
+ - clear livelog tracker                          |  Reset the live log position tracker to re-read from beginning
  - clear client (<ip-block> | all)                |  Delete one or all RADIUS client IP blocks in FreeRADIUS config file
  - clear munge (<rule> | all) (<step> | all)      |  Delete one or all munge rules in the config file
  - clear target (<hostname>:<vsys-id> | all)      |  Delete one or all firewall targets in the config file